wallarm/product-documentation/docs/latest/updating-migrating/what-is-new.md

-# What is new in Wallarm node 3.0
+# What is new in Wallarm node 3.2

-We have released Wallarm node 3.0 that is **totally incompatible with previous Wallarm node versions**.
-Before updating the modules up to 3.0, please carefully review the list of Wallarm node 3.0 changes listed below and [general recommendations](general-recommendations.md).
+We have released Wallarm node 3.x that is **totally incompatible with Wallarm node of version 2.18 and lower**.
+Before updating the modules up to 3.x, please carefully review the list of changes and [general recommendations](general-recommendations.md).

 ## Which Wallarm nodes are recommended to be updated?

-* We do NOT recommend updating [partner node](../partner-waf-node/overview.md) up to version 3.0, since most changes will be fully supported in partner node [3.2](versioning-policy.md#version-list).
+* Regular (client) and partner Wallarm nodes of version 2.18 and lower.
+[Changes](#changes-available-when-updating-wallarm-node-of-version-218-and-lower) available in Wallarm node 3.x simplifies the node configuration and improves traffic filtration.
-* Regular (client) Wallarm node can be updated up to version 3.0.
-Before updating the modules, we recommend to carefully review the list of Wallarm node 3.0 changes listed below and [other recommendations](general-recommendations.md).
+* Regular (client) Wallarm node of version 3.0.
+[Changes](#changes-available-when-updating-wallarm-node-of-version-30) available in Wallarm node 3.2 stabilizes the node of version 3.0.

+## Changes available when updating Wallarm node of version 2.18 and lower

+Listed changes are available for both the regular (client) and partner Wallarm node 3.2.

-## Changes in supported installation platforms
+### Changes in supported installation platforms

 * Dropped support for the operating system Ubuntu 16.04 LTS (xenial)

 [See the full list of supported platforms →](../admin-en/supported-platforms.md)

-## Changes in supported filtering node configuration parameters
+### Changes in supported filtering node configuration parameters

 * Dropped support for all `acl` NGINX directives, Envoy parameters, and environment variables used to configure IP addresses blacklist.
 Manual configuration of IP blacklisting is no longer required.